- Refillable tanks commonly used to run backyard grills

 Use up all fuel before disposing of your tank to reduce chances of an explosion.
 When further use isn't possible, there are safe means to dispose of empty tanks:

-- Call the retailer where you purchased your propane tank, and inquire about "take back" and recycling options.
+- Call the retailer where you purchased your propane tank and inquire about "take back" or other recycling options.